-Starting in 2010, a specific process is performed annually with the involvement of key relevant functions (Human Resources, Planning, Finance and Administration, Risk Management, Compliance, Sustainability, Audit, Group Stakeholder and Service Intelligence) to define and review each year the so-called KPI Bluebook (KPI - key performance indicators) which serves as the framework for performance measurement & evaluation of Group Executives.
-Within the KPI Bluebook a set of goals and guidelines for performance measurement and evaluation is provided in order to support managers and HR in defining Performance Screens.
+Starting in 2010, a specific process is performed annually with the involvement of key relevant functions (Human Resources, Planning, Finance and Administration, Risk Management, Compliance, Sustainability, Audit, Group Stakeholder and Service Intelligence) to define and review each year the socalled KPI Bluebook (KPI - key performance indicators) which serves as the framework for performance measurement & evaluation of Group Executives through a set of goals and guidelines is provided in order to support managers and HR in defining Performance Screens.

-The KPI Bluebook maps 8 categories of core drivers (Value Creation, Profitability, Commercial, Efficiency, External Relative, Stakeholder Value, Enhance Risk & Control Culture, Support and Control functions) of which last two have been introduced in 2013 in order to enhance Risk, Compliance and Control Culture by having a category that focuses on "pure risk KPIs" validated by Risk Management function and the other one to improve the quality and relevance of goals and performance management for support & control functions.
+The KPI Bluebook maps 8 categories of core drivers (Value Creation, Profitability, Commercial, Efficiency, External Relative, Stakeholder Value, Enhance Risk & Control Culture, Support and Control functions).
+The last two categories have been introduced in 2013 in order to enhance Risk, Compliance and Control Culture by having a category that focuses on "pure risk KPIs" validated by Risk Management function and to improve the quality and relevance of goals and performance management for support & control functions.

-Each category consists of KPIs that are used for the definition of operational & sustainability matrix of the Performance Screen.
 A list of goals is provided in a so called "KPI dashboard".

-Categories of core drivers

-Examples of KPIs under each category
+Categories of core drivers and examples of KPIs under each category